arush-sal/gobook/ch05-custom-datatypes.md

-# Custome Datatypes
+# Custom Datatypes

 ## Arrays and Slices
 ---

-In Golang to deal with linear ordered data sets or data structures we have two datatypes
+In Go to deal with linear ordered data sets or data structures we have two datatypes
 1. `Arrays`
 2. `Slices`

-> `Arrays` are rarely used in Golang and in general `slices` are always used and preffered for reasons fof flexibility and speed.
+> `Arrays` are rarely used in Go and in general `slices` are always used and preferred for reasons of flexibility and speed.
 Read [this](https://stackoverflow.com/questions/30525184/array-vs-slice-accessing-speed).

 #### Arrays
 ---